Learn

 Polaris Ballroom A & D |

-1:30 - 2:30 pm |
+| 1:30 - 2:30 pm |

-Understanding Land Banks Land banks first emerged in the 1970’s as an urban planning tool to help cities deal with vacant and abandoned properties.
-Ohio’s current structure for Land Banks emerged in 2008, when the Ohio General Assembly passed legislation to create the first modern land bank by allowing county commissioners to create county land reutilization corporations in their counties.
+Understanding Land Banks and the Role They Serve in Your County (1 hr AOS) Land banks first emerged in the 1970s as an urban planning tool to help cities deal with vacant and abandoned properties.
+Ohio’s current structure for Land Banks emerged in 2008, when the Ohio General Assembly passed legislation to create the first modern land bank by allowing county commissioners to establish county land reutilization corporations.
 This authority gave land banks the ability to acquire and consolidate vacant parcels through purchase, donations, and transfers from tax foreclosure proceedings.
-This process allowed the land bank to prepare these parcels for redevelopment or reuse, putting these once abandoned parcels back onto the county’s tax rolls.
+This process allowed the land bank to prepare these parcels for redevelopment or reuse, putting these once-abandoned parcels back onto the county’s tax rolls.
 Today, 71 of Ohio’s 88 counties have a land bank, serving urban, suburban, and rural communities.
-This session will explore the various ways land banks help return property to productive use, some examples of this reuse, the county treasurers’ role in the process, and how county treasurers can work more closely with their county land bank to the benefit of their county.
-We'll hear from a panel of Land Bank experts, including David Mann, President & CEO of Lucas County Land Bank, Kathy Kelich, Belmont County Treasurer, and Angie Maki-Cliff, Ashtabula County Treasurer. |
+This session will explore the various ways land banks help return property to productive use, provide examples of this reuse, discuss the county treasurers’ role in the process, and explain how county treasurers can work more closely with their county land bank to benefit their county.
+This session is intended to help the 24 new county treasurers and those county treasurers whose counties have recently formed a land bank learn more about this important tool for land redevelopment.
+We'll hear from David Mann, President & CEO of the Lucas County Land Bank & Treasurer of the Ohio Land Bank Association, Kathy Kelich, Belmont County Treasurer & Board Member of the OLBA, and Angie Maki-Cliff, Ashtabula County Treasurer. |

 Polaris Ballroom B, C, E & F |

-2:30 - 2:45 pm | Break/Visit Exhibits | Ballroom Foyers |
+| 2:30 - 2:45 pm | Break/Visit Exhibits | Ballroom Foyers |

-2:45 - 3:45 pm |
+| 2:45 - 3:45 pm |

-Getting Paid Sooner: Helping Residents Pay Before They Fall Behind Presenter: Joe Karras, Vice President, Public Sector, PayIt |
+Getting Paid Sooner: Helping Residents Pay Before They Fall Behind (1 hr CPIM) Presenter: Joe Karras, Vice President, Public Sector, PayIt |

 Polaris Ballroom B, C, E & F |

-4:00 - 4:45 pm |
+| 4:00 - 4:45 pm |

 New Treasurer Meet & Greet with Vendors Our vendor partners will have the opportunity to meet and mingle with the 24+ new treasurers in a private reception prior to the start of the Vendor-Member mingle. |